hhxsv5/laravel-s/KnownCompatibleIssues.md

 ## Inotify reached the watchers limit
 > `Warning: inotify_add_watch(): The user limit on the total number of inotify watches was reached`

-- Inotify limit is `8192` for most `Linux`, but the amount of actual project may be more than it, then lead to watch fail.
+- Inotify limit is default `8192` for most `Linux`, but the amount of actual project may be more than it, then lead to watch fail.

 - Increase the amount of inotify watchers to `524288`: `echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p`, note: you need to enable `privileged` for `Docker`.